kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 ## Type Aliases

 ShadingLanguageX provides the following type aliases.
 They are functionally equivalent to their underlying type.
-In this document I will typically use the aliased version for the sake of brevity.
+In this document we will typically use the aliased version for the sake of brevity.

 `boolean` ➔ `bool`
 `integer` ➔ `int`